-Although our ADSs are currently quoted on the OTCQX, we intend to be listed on the NASDAQ Capital Market in the first half of 2019.
+Although our ADSs are currently quoted on the OTCQX, we intend to be listed on the NASDAQ Capital Market in 2019.
 There is no assurance that our NASDAQ listing application will be approved or that an active public market for our ADSs will further develop or be sustained (which approval is further discussed in Item 9.C under the heading "Markets").